 In the first three Fallout games, an evil player character could be seen as this, since you have the freedom to blow of civilian’s heads with absolutely zero provocation, enslave children and nuke cities.
 However, this is somewhat moderated by the main story pitting you against monsters who want to wipe out the vast majority of the remaining human race.
-With New Vegas Caesar’s Legion, the player has the option of becoming a full - blown Villain Protagonist, as they bring the region under the grip of a nation endorsing rape, slavery, child molestation and murder for public entertainment.
+With New Vegas, the player has the option of becoming a full-blown Villain Protagonist by siding with Caesar’s Legion, as they bring the region under the grip of a nation endorsing rape, slavery, child molestation and murder for public entertainment.

 Demitri Maximoff from Darkstalkers.
 He only confronts Planet Eater Pyron and Dark Messiah Jedah because they are a threat to his plans in conquering the Makai, and treats everyone who aren't his servants with great disdain.

 Augus in Asura's Wrath only joined the Eight Guardian Generals so he could have exciting battles.

 4 of all the Seven Deities are implied to be this